AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 As a USAA customer, you can take advantage of the many discounts available.
 You can save by bundling your auto insurance policy with your homeowners or renters insurance and by being a loyal member, meaning your parents were USAA members and you started your own policy.

-USAA consistently ranks among the best when it comes to customer satisfaction.
-First, in the J.D.
-Power claims satisfaction study, USAA has a score of 890, placing it lower than just three other companies on the market: Amica Mutual, NJM Insurance Group, and Erie Insurance.
+USAA consistently ranks among the best when it comes to customer and claims satisfaction.
+In J.D.
+Power’s Auto Claims Satisfaction Study, USAA holds a score of 900 out of 1,000, tying for third and placing behind just two other companies: Amica Mutual and Erie Insurance.4

 Savings for Safe Drivers